-Stage 3 will be heard by the Trustees and an independent panel member.
+Stage 4 will be heard by the will consist of three members, including an independent panel member.

 A complainant may bring someone along to the panel meeting to provide support; this can be a relative or friend and should not be a legal representative.